OliverkC231/Business-Analytics-Competition/README.md

 This repository has everything that we used to analyze our findings to present at the Manhattan University Business Analytics Competition in 2025, which won us second place out of 24 schools internationally.

+This PDF is our poster that summerizes our findings:
 [Saint Mary's College of CA BAC Poster 2025.pdf](https://github.com/user-attachments/files/23664050/Saint.Mary.s.College.of.CA.BAC.Poster.2025.pdf)